BaldrLector/Personal-Note/Reading Note/NIPS 2016 Tutorial Generative Adversarial Networks/note.md

 - Does this game have an equilibrium?
 If so, where is it?

+This continuous function with a saddle point, ths saddle point is $x=y=0$. so this is a quilibrime of the game.
+We colud have found this point by solving for where the derivatives are zero.

+>Not every saddle point is an equilibrium; we require that an innitesimal perturbation of one player's parameters cannot reduce that player's cost.
+The saddle point for this game satises that requirement.
+It is something of a pathological equilibrium because the value function is constant as a function of each player's parameter when holding the other player's parameter fixed.

 - Consider the learning dynamics of simultaneous gradient descent.
 To simplify the problem, treat gradient descent as a continuous time process.
 With an innitesimal learning rate, gradient descent is described by a system of partial dierential equations:

 $$ \frac{\partial x}{\partial t} = -\frac{\partial}{\partial y} V(x(t),Y(t)) $$